IceDragon200/moon-data_model/README.md

 ## Note:
-If you are using DataModel as a rubygem, then you must use active_support, to get inflections, otherwise, moon has std/inflector (which is a copy of active_support's inflector).
+If you are using DataModel as a rubygem, then you must use active_support, to get inflections, otherwise, use [moon-inflector](https://github.com/polyfox/moon-inflector).

 ## Validators:
 Unless you require DataModel via `data_model/load`,